wAVeckx/trino-jtopen/README.md

 # Trino JTOpen connector [![Actions Status](https://github.com/wAVeckx/trino-jtopen/workflows/Java%20CI/badge.svg)](https://github.com/wAVeckx/trino-jtopen/actions)

-This is a connector for [Trino](https://trino.io/) that allows you to use IBM [JTOpen/JT400](https://jt400.sourceforge.net) Jdbc Connection.
+This is a connector for [Trino](https://trino.io/) that allows you to use IBM [JTOpen/JT400](https://jt400.sourceforge.net) Jdbc Connection to connect to a IBMi/Db2 for i/AS400 system.

 This connector was originally based on the code from [trino-db2](https://github.com/IBM/trino-db2) which is a connector for Db2 LUW using IBM connection/driver.